RenuckaM/Happy-New-Year-2024/README.md

 May your terminal always be green, your builds always pass, and your code reviews be filled with thumbs up.

 Happy coding and Happy New Year 2024!

+Feel free to customize this template to match the tone and style of your project.
+Happy coding in the new year! 🚀✨